TYPE DESIGN INFORMATION PAGE last updated on Fri Dec 13 04:12:41 EST 2013

 Designer and illustrator Apirah Infahsaeng ("Synthetic Automatic", Brooklyn, NY) made Elastic (2004), based on wrapping a series of rubber bands around a 3x3 pegboard grid.
 Four (2004) takes inspiration from the dot matrix display in the popular children's game Connect Four.
 Seven Board of Cunning (2004) is a modular paper fold face constructed with Chinese tangram puzzle tiles.
 In 2004, he also made an ascii typeface drawn from Helvetica Neue R, created and manipulated using Microsoft Word [sic], called Helvetica Neue R Microsoft Word.
 He studied art at the University of Connecticut.
 In 2008, he drew a custom didone display typeface for New York Magazine.
 [Google] [More] ⦿

 Benjamin Critton (b.
 1983) is an American designer, typographer, art director, publisher, writer, editor and curator.
-He lives in New Haven, Connecticut, where he studies towards an MFA in graphic design at the Yale School of Art.
+He lived in New Haven, Connecticut, where he studies towards an MFA in graphic design at the Yale School of Art, and is now based in Brooklyn, NY.
+In 2010, he joined the British typefoundry Colophon.

 New York architect, designer and artist.
 Born in Pomfret, Connecticut in 1869 and died in New York in 1924.
 He is most famous for designing Cheltenham (1896) for the Cheltenham Press in New York, a long-ascender classical American face created initially for Ingalls Kimball at the Cheltenham Press.
 He also designed Merrymount (1894-1896, Merrymount Press, a medieval-look humanist face cut by Woerner of A.D.
 Farmer&Son).